 Useful pre-entry experience includes:

-Find out more by visiting an ambulance station and check the Ambulance Service Network to keep up to date with current issues.
+Find out more by visiting an ambulance station and check the Guide to Ambulance Service Information to keep up to date with current issues.

 This website is best viewed in an up-to-date web browser with CSS enabled.
 While you will be able to view the content of this page in your current browser, you will not be able to get the full visual experience.
 Please consider upgrading your browser software or enabling style sheets if you are able to do so.